-Volkswagen CEO Herbert Diess anounced that the global leader in carmaking wants to be independent in the field of software.
+Volkswagen CEO Herbert Diess did announce that the global leader in carmaking wants to be independent in the field of software.

-Are Tesla, Volkswagen and Lyft initiating the beginning of a turnaround in the market?
+Do Tesla, Volkswagen and Lyft initiate turnaround in crm markets?

 Is this about data-stewardship?
 To what servers are my company data processed and where are they located?
 Is this about being free to set your own parameters for the search in databases?